 Paying for Classes

-WingSpan allows Citrus College students two options to pay their fees quickly and easily.
+WingSpan allows Citrus College students two options to pay their fees.

 - Choose to pay online by credit card: VISA, MasterCard, Discover or American Express.